hkwu/wargamer/README.md

 A promise-based Node.js client library for the Wargaming.net API.
 Supports all of the documented APIs listed in the [API reference](https://developers.wargaming.net/reference/).

-* World of Tanks
+- World of Tanks
-* World of Tanks Blitz
+- World of Tanks Blitz
-* World of Tanks Console
+- World of Tanks Console
-* World of Warships
+- World of Warships
-* World of Warplanes
+- World of Warplanes
-* Wargaming.net
+- Wargaming.net

-The library currently supports Node v4+.
+The library currently supports Node.js 4.0.0 and above.

 ## Installation
 ```bash